Contemporary Practices: First Year Scholars

 - A well-organized, thoughtful, and clearly-articulated statement of purpose

 - Students are exclusive participants in Living the Past in the Present: the Art of Archive, a winter term study trip led by the Director of Contemporary Practices and an SAIC alumna who is currently a visiting artist at the Siena Art Institute (SART) in Siena, Italy.
 Students are awarded a $2,500 grant to defray affiliated costs.

 - Students will have the opportunity to take two studio electives during their second semester rather than the one elective typically allotted to them.

 - First-Year Scholar students take a specialized English Seminar in their first semester with their program peers.

 First-Year Scholars Program Coursework

 First-Year Scholars students will be granted $2,500 toward the cost of their study trip, and SAIC’s 6-credit off-campus study requirement will be partially fulfilled.
-This course fulfills the first-year Research Studio II course requirement as well, opening a space in the spring semester for an additonal course elective.
+This course fulfills the first-year Research Studio II course requirement as well, opening a space in the spring semester for an additional course elective.